CISecurity/ControlsAssessmentSpecification/control-15/control-15.4.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Devices
+	* - N/A
 	  - Protect
-	  - 3
+	  - 2, 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information
+* Safeguard 15.1: Establish and Maintain an Inventory of Service Providers
+* Safeguard 15.2: Establish and Maintain a Service Provider Management Policy

 Inputs
 -----------
+#. :code:`GV44`: Service Provider Inventory List
+#. :code:`GV45`: Service Provider Management Policy
 #.
-The list of endpoints
+Date of last update or review of contracts

 Operations
 ----------
 #.
-Enumerate all wireless-access-capable endpoints
+Use Input 2 :code:`GV45` to determine if the enterprise policy includes security program requirements for service providers
 	#.
-For each identified endpoint:
+If the security requirements exist, M1 = 1
 	#.
-Determine whether the device has an identified business purpose for wireless access
+If the security requirements do not exist, M1 = 0
 #.
-Examine the endpoint's configuration to determine whether wireless access is enabled
+Use Input 1 :code:`GV44` to determine if each listed service provider has a contract
 	#.
-Enumerate all endpoints with wireless access enabled and without an identified business purpose for wireless access
+Identify and enumerate service providers with contracts (M3)
 	#.
-Enumerate all endpoints without wireless access enabled and without an identified business purpose for wireless access
+Identify and enumerate service providers without contracts (M4)
 #.
-Enumerate all endpoints with wireless access enabled and with an identified business purpose for wireless access
+For each service provider with a contract identified in Operation 2.1, compare the date from input 3 to current date and capture timeframe in months
+	#.
+Identify and enumerate service providers whose contract has been reviewed within twelve months or less (M5)
+	#.
+Identify and enumerate service providers whose contract has been reviewed outside the twelve month window (M6)

 Measures
 --------
-* M1 = List of all wireless-access-capable endpoints
+* M1 = Output of Operation 1
-* M2 = List of endpoints with wireless access enabled and without an identified business purpose for wireless access
+* M2 = Count of service providers in inventory
+* M3 = Count of service providers with contracts
-* M3 = List of endpoints without wireless access enabled and without an identified business purpose
+* M4 = Count of service providers without contracts
-* M4 = List of endpoints with wireless access enabled and with an identified business purpose for wireless access
-* M5 = Count of wireless-access-capable endpoints (count of M1)
+* M5 = Count of service providers with up to date contracts
-* M6 = Count of endpoints with wireless access enabled and without an identified business purpose for wireless access (count of M2)
+* M6 = Count of service providers without out dated contracts
-* M7 = Count of endpoints without wireless access enabled and without an identified business purpose (count of M3)
-* M8 = Count of endpoints with wireless access enabled and with an identified business purpose for wireless access (count of M4)
-* M9 = M7 + M8

 Metrics
 -------

-Coverage
+* If M1 is a 0, this safeguard receives a failing score.
+The other metrics don't apply.

+Compliance
 ^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of appropriately configured wireless-access-capable endpoints to the total
+	  - | The percentage of service providers with up to date contract
-	    | number of wireless-access-capable endpoints
 	* - **Calculation**
-	  - :code:`M9 / M5`
+	  - :code:`M5 / M2`

 .. history
 .. authors